 UE to Core Network Security deals with the UE to Core Network communication security. e.g., management of UE and network NAS security contexts, the associated key hierarchy, key derivation and key usage in the 6G System.

-Core Network Security TBD
+Security for Core Network, Interconnect and Roaming deals with how to secure core network communication for various communication modes within a network and between networks including aspects such as interconnecting and roaming

 Subscription Authentication and Authorization deals with different aspects of authentication, authorization and related privacy aspects (i.e. subscriber identifier privacy) for UEs accessing 6G network regardless of access type (i.e., 3GPP access and/or non-3GPP access).

 Exposure Security deals with security and privacy aspects of 3GPP network exposure.

+Data collection for security monitoring deals with the collection of security related data from the CN, OAM, and UE to network communication.
+The "UE to network communication" is any UE communication as received by the network (but no new "UE to network communication" will be defined for security monitoring).

 4.2 Potential high level security requirements